 On April 13, 1924, Bishop Nilan blessed the new church.
 By in the spring of 1927 work begun on the rectory which was completed in November that same year.
 In 1935, Father Lynch was responsible for the construction of the church hall (which now accommodates many church functions to include our annual Italian Feast of Our Lady Of Mount Carmel which began in 1938.

 In 1939, plans were drawn up for a large lombard-romanesque style church with a seating capacity for 800 people.
 Work began on January 8, 1940.
 On July 14, 1940, the Most Reverend Henry O’Brien, Auxiliary Bishop Of Hartford, presided at the cornerstone ceremony.
 Remarkably on December 8th of that same year the complete edifice was blessed by Bishop Henry J. O’Brien and a dedication mass was celebrated by Reverend Patrick W. Flynn.

-Mount Carmel Church marked another milestone in its history on the Feast Of The Sacred Heart, July 2, 1943, when the parish purchased the Nichols property at 641 Congress Avenue for a convent, and the Daughters Of The Holy Ghost resided at the convent on September 29, 1943 and taught religion to the school children weekly.
+Our Lady of Mount Carmel Church marked another milestone in its history on the Feast Of The Sacred Heart, July 2, 1943, when the parish purchased the Nichols property at 641 Congress Avenue for a convent, and the Daughters of The Holy Ghost resided at the convent on September 29, 1943 and taught religion to the school children weekly.